mgassime/silent-rise-of-diabetes-data-insights/README.md

 # The Silent Rise of Diabetes: 10 Data Insights Every Health Professional Should Know

-### SEO Meta Description: Global diabetes is surging at an alarming rate – nearly 590 million adults affected today and far more projected by 2050.
+###  Global diabetes is surging at an alarming rate – nearly 590 million adults affected today and far more projected by 2050.
 This data-driven analysis highlights 10 key diabetes trends (prevalence, mortality, costs, regional disparities, etc.) that every health professional in 2025 should know, with statistics from WHO, IDF, and major studies.

-### SEO Keywords: global diabetes trends, diabetes statistics 2025, diabetes prevalence worldwide, Type 2 diabetes prevention, diabetes burden LMICs, diabetes economic cost, MENA diabetes rates, NCD health systems
+###  Keywords: global diabetes trends, diabetes statistics 2025, diabetes prevalence worldwide, Type 2 diabetes prevention, diabetes burden LMICs, diabetes economic cost, MENA diabetes rates, NCD health systems

-### Suggested URL slug: silent-rise-of-diabetes-data-insights

-## Hook & Introduction
+## Introduction

 Diabetes is silently reaching epidemic proportions worldwide, outpacing many health projections.
 In the last few decades, the number of people with diabetes has exploded, making it one of the fastest growing global health challenges.